 About

-I use simplified forms and the language of comics to express my ideas; and stylistically move between traditional oil painting techniques and expressive painting and drawing that capture direct emotional responses.
+I use simplified forms and the language of comics to express my ideas and stylistically move between traditional oil painting techniques and expressive painting and drawing to capture direct emotional responses.
 Framing in my work is used to encapsulate whole ideas as well as to suggest narrative progression, disruption and juxtaposition.
 Metaphorically these shifting presentations relate to the range of freedoms and restrictions I notice within myself.